 I recommend using extra virgin olive oil, olive oil or avocado oil for your roasted vegetables.
 (Click here for more information on the smoke point of olive oil.)

-I typically use about 2-3 Tablespoons of oil, depending on the amount of veggies I’m making at the time.
+I typically use anywhere from one to three tablespoons of oil, depending on the amount of veggies I’m making at the time.
 I like to make a large amount at once so I have enough for leftovers the next day or two.

 I often get questions about how I get my veggies to stay crispy the next few days.
 Unfortunately, they are not going to be as crispy leftover as they are fresh, but I still enjoy them!
 To each their own.
-I typically just heat them up in the microwave, but reheating them in the oven/toaster oven or even in a skillet would definitely help crisp them up a little bit more.
+I typically just heat them up in the microwave, but reheating them in the air fryer is a great way to crisp them back up!

 what temperature is best for roasting vegetables?